-- For this criteria of Significant medical factors or exceptional family circumstances, you must demonstrate how it is the only school that can meet your child's needs and why. - Residence is defined as the normal family address where the child resides.
+- Residence is defined as the normal family address where the child resides.
 The qualification date is the closing date for applications under the coordinated admissions scheme.
 (Where families change normal address after the closing date but before the allocation process has commenced this can be considered under the review procedure).
 Where parents live at separate addresses and have joint custody, the address used will be the one where the child spends the main part of the school week (ie. Sunday night to Thursday night inclusive).
-Childcare arrangements involving relatives' addresses do not qualify as normal family addresses for this purpose unless there is a court Residence Order in place. - Brothers and sisters include children with the same natural parents living at the same address children with the same natural parents living at different addresses (eg due to separation of natural parents) half-brothers/sisters living at the same address step brothers/sisters living at the same address children living as part of the same family unit with their parents/guardians at the same address. - The measurement of distance is the shortest available safe route for pedestrians along footpaths, using footpaths alongside roads marked on the current street map of the City.
+Childcare arrangements involving relatives' addresses do not qualify as normal family addresses for this purpose unless there is a court Residence Order in place. - Sisters include children with the same natural parents living at the same address children with the same natural parents living at different addresses (eg due to separation of natural parents) half-sisters living at the same address step sisters living at the same address children living as part of the same family unit with their parents/guardians at the same address. - The measurement of distance is the shortest available safe route for pedestrians along footpaths, using footpaths alongside roads marked on the current street map of the City.
 Front entrance of home property (residence) to the main entrance of the school site is used.
 (The Authority will use 'Route finder', a computer mapping system, to make measurements). - The highest priority must be given to looked after children (1) and children who were looked after, but ceased to be so because they were adopted (2) (or became subject to a residence order) (3) or special guardianship order (4).
 This includes children who have been looked after pupils in other countries and then been adopted.